 - The bibliography must be formatted in an approved citation style recommended by the subject area librarian.

 Reviewer: The assigned subject area librarian, members of the Library Research & Information Literacy Badge team, and ePortfolio program staff.

 Eligibility: Available to all Notre Dame undergraduate and graduate students

-To view a complete lisit of all students who have claimed a Library Research and Information Literacy badge, visit the Notre Dame Credly page.
+To view a complete list of all students who have claimed a Library Research and Information Literacy badge, visit the Notre Dame Credly page.
 Please note that not all ePortfolios are public and some may require an ND login to access.
 To login, click here.
-This badge will be awarded for the first time in the 2016-17 school year.